leonardoLavagna/Graph-Signal-Processing/README.md

 - the notebook of the project

 ### Datasets
-All the dataset we used are the default graph models provided by pyGSP (see https://pygsp.readthedocs.io/en/stable/reference/graphs.html)
+All the dataset we used are the default graph models provided by PyGSP (see https://pygsp.readthedocs.io/en/stable/reference/graphs.html)